Carb Blockers: Are They a Good or Bad Idea?

 • Flatulence

-Key Point: Long-term side effects remain unknown, but short-time symptoms are rare and relate to mild gastrointestinal issues.
+Key point: Long-term side effects remain unknown.
+Short-term symptoms are rare and typically involve mild gastrointestinal issues.

-In my opinion, the best ‘carb blocker’ is our lips.
+The best ‘carb blocker’ is probably our lips.

-Weight Loss Depends on Lifestyle – Not Pills and Potions
+Weight Loss Depends on Lifestyle — Not Dietary Supplements

 It’s worth remembering that far too many people are continuously chasing instant weight loss through ever-changing diets.

-But in truth, the only real way to lose weight and sustain that weight loss is to change your overall lifestyle.
+But in truth, the only real way to lose weight and sustain that weight loss is to change your overall diet and lifestyle.

 Nutrition

-Choose a way of eating that works for you–one that fits your character and which you can stick to.
+Choose a way of eating that works for you — one that fits your likes and personal and cultural preferences.

 Sleep